AI-in-Cardiovascular-Medicine/HolOrama/README.md

 - Ability to measure up to two distances per frame which will be stored in the report
 - Indicate the wire shadow using an angle
 - Create automatic masks from contour with predefined rulesets
+- Copy/paste contours from neighbouring, gated or tagged frames
 - **Auto-save** of contours and tags enabled by default with user-definable interval
 - Generation of report file containing detailed metrics for each frame
 - Save coordinate data as csv files
 - Ability to save images and segmentations as **NIfTi files**, e.g. to train a machine learning model

+### CCTA

+- Read CT volumes from a **DICOM folder** or a **NIfTi file** and view them as synchronized axial, coronal and sagittal slices
+- Load an existing segmentation mask (NIfTi) or start from a blank, multi-label mask
+- **Brush tool** to manually add or erase mask labels on any of the 2D views, with adjustable radius and per-label color
+- **3D volume rendering** of all visible mask labels (surface extraction via VTK)
+- **Lasso tool** in the 3D render to draw a closed region and delete the voxels of a chosen label that fall inside it
+- Toggle label visibility/color and rename labels, synced across the 2D views, brush tool and 3D render
+- Draw cut lines on the axial/coronal views to define the LVOT and aortic root, then extract the coronaries/aorta/LV as a combined **NIfTi mask** or **STL mesh**
+- **Auto-save** of the mask enabled by default with user-definable interval, with versioned mask files and auto-reload of the latest mask on reopening a volume

 ## Configuration

-Make sure to quickly check the **config.yaml** file and configure everything to your needs.
+Make sure to quickly check the **src/config.yaml** file and configure everything to your needs.

 **Display**:
-- image_size: In Pixel creates quadratic box displaying the IVUS images.
+- image_size: In pixels, creates the quadratic box displaying the IVUS/OCT images.
 Default 800x800 px.
 - gating_display_stretch: input parameter for .setStretchFactor in class RightHalf
 - lview_display_stretch: input parameter for .setStretchFactor in class RightHalf
-- windowing_sensitivity: Defines how much windowing changes with <kbd>RMB<kbd> draging
+- windowing_sensitivity: How much windowing (level/width) changes per pixel dragged with <kbd>RMB</kbd>.
+1 is default, below 1 slower, above 1 faster.
+- zoom_sensitivity: Fraction of zoom applied per pixel dragged.
+Below 0.005 for slower, above for faster.
-- n_interactive_points: The dragable points on the contour, default 10 equally spaced points, however new one can also be added interactively by clicking on the contour
+- n_interactive_points: The draggable points on the contour (lumen); calcium, lipid, macrophage and branch contours default to half of this.
+New points can also be added interactively by clicking on the contour.
-- alpha_contour: Used as input parameter for .setAlpha in class Display.
-Default 128 for 50% transparency, higher values more opaque.
+- n_points_contour: Number of points used to represent the interpolated contour outline.
+Ideally a multiple of 100 (used when calculating closest points).
+- contour_thickness / point_thickness / point_radius: Line and knot-point drawing sizes for contours.
+- color_contour / color_eem / color_calcium / color_branch / color_start_point / color_end_point / color_angle: Colors used for each contour/marker type.
+Accepts any of the 20 predefined PyQt colors or a hex code (see [Qt colors](https://doc.qt.io/qt-6/qcolor.html)).
+- alpha_contour: Contour fill transparency, 0-255 (higher is more opaque).

 **Gating**:
-- normalize_step: If step=0 compute one global z-score over the entire data.
-If step > 0 split data into non-overlapping windows of length normalize_step and apply z-score to each window seperately.
+- normalize_step: If step=0, compute one global z-score over the entire data.
+If step > 0, split data into non-overlapping windows of length normalize_step and apply z-score to each window separately.
-- lowcut: lower frequency for Butterworth filter.
-Default 1.33Hz which is ~80bpm (since detecting systole and diastole this is equivalent to 40bpm).
-- highcut: higher frequency for Butterworth filter.
-Default is 6.0Hz which is 360bpm (since detecting systole and diastole this is equivalent to 180bpm).
-- order: Order for the Butterworth filter.
-Default 6 based on experiments with our data.
-- extrema_y_lim: Setting for finding local extrema, next extrema most be >50th percentile of previous as default
-- extrema_x_lim: Distance in frames for next local extrema.
-Default set to 6 frames.
+- f_cardiac_min / f_cardiac_max: Heart-rate search range in Hz for the cardiac frequency detection, covering rest (~45 BPM) to stress (~200 BPM).
+- bandpass_lo_frac: Lower bandpass cutoff as a fraction of the detected cardiac frequency; removes slow pullback trend (sub-cardiac drift).
+- bandpass_hi_frac: Upper bandpass cutoff as a fraction of the detected cardiac frequency; passes the 2nd harmonic while removing speckle noise.

+**Report**:
+- plot: Whether to display a plot of the gated-frame results after report generation.
+- save_as_csv: Whether to additionally save contour coordinate data as csv files.

+**Save**:
+- autosave_interval: Auto-save interval in ms for contours/tags (IVUS/OCT) and the mask (CCTA).
+- nifti_dir: Default output directory for images/segmentations exported from `segment_files.py`.
+- save_niftis: Which frames to save as NIfTi when exporting — `'contoured'`, `'all'` or `'none'`.
+- save_2d: Whether to additionally save each frame's image/mask as an individual NIfTi file.
+- save_3d: Whether to save the full stack of frames as a single 3D NIfTi volume.

+**Segmentation**:
+- model_file: Path to the (nnU-Net) automatic IVUS lumen segmentation model.
+- model_fold: Model fold to use for inference.
+- normalize: Set to True when using a TensorFlow model that expects normalized input.
+- input_dir: Input directory used only by `segment_files.py` for batch segmentation.
+- batch_size: Batch size used during inference.
+- conserve_memory: Set to True on devices with less than 32 GB RAM; increases inference time but lowers memory use.

 ## Usage